colourdelete/mpm2dp-0a/summative/content/p2/clue.md

 ## Question 1a

 {{<quiz id="1a" mark="4">}}
+Sakuta is trying to do some homework, but Mai isn't willing to help him this time.
 Determine the mean of the two $sx$e values of the vertexes of
 {{<mi>}}y=x^2+3x+2{{</mi>}}, and
 {{<mi>}}y=-5x^2+45x-90{{</mi>}},